manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 	- Name: **PII**

-	- Description for users : **Documents, files, and emails with PII**
+	- Description for users: **Documents, files, and emails with PII**

-	- Description for admins : **Documents, files, and emails with PII**
+	- Description for admins: **Documents, files, and emails with PII**

 7. Select **Next**.